CBZ-D-velop/Ansible-Role-Labocbz-Install-PiHole/README.md

 ### 2023-08-19: First Init

 * First init of this role with the bootstrap_role playbook by Lord Robin Crombez
+* Role install PiHole with install bash and the "unattended" option
+* Role use the setupVars to install PiHole so reconfiguration / update is handle
+* Role importe a light ban list +- 650K
+* Test are not performed for now

 ## Authors